Who Will Score a Goal in the NHL Today - November 3?

 Published: Nov.
 3, 2023 at 10:15 AM CDT|Updated: 1 hour ago

-With two games on the NHL slate Friday, you have plenty of opportunities to make an anytime goal-scorer bet.
+With two games on the NHL schedule Friday, you have lots of chances to place an anytime goal-scorer wager.
 Continue reading for the odds on players from each matchup.

 Get tickets for any NHL game this season at Ticketmaster!